 4 minute read

-1. Your Employer Brand isn't strong enough
+1. Your Employer Brand may not be strong enough

 We recently placed a superb candidate of ours in a role at Company A which was very similar, infact almost identical, to another role at Company B. Company B is generally considered a more prestigious company within the public arena.
-However, the candidate preferred the role at Company A because he couldn't find out any significant information about the other role and opportunity at Company B and was extremely impressed by the branding of Company A, who had a dedicated careers site, sent him an information pack prior to interview, sent him links to website profiles of successful employees who had followed a similar route to the one he was considering.
+However, the candidate preferred the role at Company A because he couldn't find out any significant information about the other role and opportunity at Company B and was extremely impressed by the branding of Company A, which had a dedicated careers site, sent him an information pack before interview, sent him links to website profiles of successful employees who had followed a similar route to the one he was considering.
 He accepted the job with Company A and even turned down the opportunity to interview at Company B. Believe us... this happens a lot!

-2. You have an overreliance on Job Board response
+2. You have an overreliance on Job Board response which isn't producing results for you

 To expand on this point, when you put an advert on a job board or your own website you are potentially fishing in quite a small pond as the only people who will realistically see your adverts are those in the market who are actively seeking a new role at this time, what we call 'the actives'.